pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

       // StateWriteReorganization means we are re-organizing whole data after write only state.
       StateWriteReorganization
-      - Copy the data from the partitions to be dropped and insert it into the new partitions [1]
+      - Copy the data from the partitions to be dropped (one at a time) and insert it into the new partitions.
+This needs a new backfillWorker implementation.
-      - Write the index data for the new partitions [2]
+      - Recreate the indexes one by one for the new partitions (one partition at a time) (create an element for each index and reuse the addIndexWorker).
+(Note: this can be optimized in the futute, either with the new fast add index implementation, based on lightning.
+Or by either writing the index entries at the same time as the records, in the previous step, or if the partitioning columns are included in the index or handle)
-      - Replace the old partitions with the new partitions in the metadata
+      - Replace the old partitions with the new partitions in the metadata when the data copying is done
+      - Register the range delete of the old partition data (in finishJob / deleteRange).

+      // StatePublic means this schema element is ok for all write and read operations.
+      StatePublic
+      - Table structure is now complete and the table is ready to use with its new partitioning scheme
-      - Add a job for dropping the old partitions data (which will also remove its placement rules etc.)
+      - Note that there is a background job for the GCWorker to do in its deleteRange function.

-      // StateReplicaOnly means we're waiting tiflash replica to be finished.
-      StateReplicaOnly
-      - TODO: Do we need this stage?
-How to handle TiFlash for REORGANIZE PARTITIONS?

-- [1] will read all rows, update their physical table id (partition id) and write them back.
-- [2] can be done together with [1] to avoid duplicating the work for both reading and getting the new partition id

 During the reorganization happens in the background the normal write path needs to check if there are any new partitions in the metadata and also check if the updated/deleted/inserted row would match a new partition, and if so, also do the same operation in the new partition, just like during adding index or modify column operations currently does.
 (To be implemented in `(*partitionedTable) AddRecord/UpdateRecord/RemoveRecord`)

 Note that parser support already exists.
 There should be no issues with upgrading, and downgrade will not be supported during the DDL.

-TODO:
+Notes:
+- statistics should be removed from the old partitions.
-- How does DDL affect statistics?
-Look into how to add statistics for the new partitions (and that the statistics for the old partitions are removed when they are dropped)
+- statistics will not be generated for the new partitions (future optimization possible, to get statistics during the data copying?)
-- How to handle TiFlash?
+- the global statistics (table level) will remain the same, since the data has not changed.
+- this DDL will be online, while MySQL is blocking on MDL.

 ## Test Design

 Re-use tests from other DDLs like Modify column, but adjust them for Reorganize partition.

-### Functional Tests

-TODO

-It's used to ensure the basic feature function works as expected.
-Both the integration test and the unit test should be considered.

-### Scenario Tests

-Note that this DDL will be online, while MySQL is blocking on MDL.

-TODO

-It's used to ensure this feature works as expected in some common scenarios.

-### Compatibility Tests

-TODO

-A checklist to test compatibility:
-- Compatibility with other features, like partition table, security & privilege, charset & collation, clustered index, async commit, etc.
-- Compatibility with other internal components, like parser, DDL, planner, statistics, executor, etc.
-- Compatibility with other external components, like PD, TiKV, TiFlash, BR, TiCDC, Dumpling, TiUP, K8s, etc.
-- Upgrade compatibility
-- Downgrade compatibility
+A separate test plan will be created and a test report will be written and signed off when the tests are completed.

 ### Benchmark Tests

-Correctness and functionality is higher priority than performance, also better to not influence performance of normal load during the DDL.
+Correctness and functionality is higher priority than performance.

-TODO

-The following two parts need to be measured:
-- The performance of this feature under different parameters
-- The performance influence on the online workload

 ## Impacts & Risks

 Impacts:
 - better usability of partitioned tables
 - online alter in TiDB, where MySQL is blocking
-- all affected data needs to be read (CPU/IO/Network load on TiDB/PD/TiKV)
+- all affected data needs to be read (CPU/IO/Network load on TiDB/PD/TiKV), even multiple times in case of indexes.
 - all data needs to be writted (duplicated, both row-data and indexes), including transaction logs (more disk space on TiKV, CPU/IO/Network load on TiDB/PD/TiKV and TiFlash if configured on the table).

 Risks: